Tesla refreshes Model S with 520-mile range, goofy steering wheel

 The latest Model S range improves from a peak of 387 miles of range in the 2020 Model S Performance model to more than 520 miles in the Plaid+ version, but that estimate hasn't been confirmed by the EPA.
 Tesla claims the range-topping Plaid and Plaid+ will have three motors, two on the rear axle and one on the front, generating more than 1,100 hp.
 That could rocket the Model S to 60 mph in less than 1.99 seconds and a quarter-mile in less than nine seconds, making it the quickest production sedan on the market.

-Its estimated range of 520 miles would make the Model S the longest-range electric vehicle by a really long shot; the 2021 Ford Mustang Mach-E claims a 305-mile range for its peak.
+Its estimated range of 520 miles would make the Model S the longest-range electric vehicle, narrowly edging out the 517-mile range on the forthcoming Lucid Air.

 2021 Tesla Model S

-The Model S Plaid+ costs about three times as much as the Mach-E, at just below $140,000, and it won't be available until late 2021.
+The Model S Plaid+ undercuts the Lucid Air's top version at just below $140,000, and it won't be available until late 2021.
 There are two less expensive options for the new model year expected in the first quarter of this year.
 The American-made electric vehicle maker has been characteristically reluctant to share key details such as the battery pack size and even the model year.
 The tamer 1,020-hp Plaid model, which itself follows the cheeky naming of hyperspeed modes from the Mel Brook's spoof masterpiece, "Spaceballs," has the same "Tri Motor" all-wheel drive setup with a 390-mile range, a 0-60 mph time in 1.99 seconds, and the same 200 mph top speed as the Plaid+.
 It costs just under $120,000.

 The entry-level Model S Long Range is quicker than most other performance sedans out there, for a similar price.
 For under $80,000, it has a dual-motor setup with one motor on either axle for all-wheel drive that hits 60 mph in 3.1 seconds, and has an estimated 412-mile range and a top speed of 155 mph.

-Note: This article has been corrected to reference the range on the forthcoming Lucid Air electric sedan.